-The Nomination Committee monitors quarterly the attendance of the Directors to the Board and its Committees and assesses the need for escalation to the Board in case that the mandatory minimum attendance of 85% for individual members is not achieved.
-Individual meetings (up to 15%) can be missed only if a valid excuse is provided.
+The Nomination Committee monitors quarterly the attendance of the Directors to the Board and its Committees and assesses the need for escalation to the Board in case that the mandatory minimum attendance of 85% for individual members is not achieved, in line with the provisions of the Board and Board Committees' Attendance Policy.
+Meetings (up to 15%) can be missed only if a valid excuse is provided.